panpf/zoomimage/docs/getting_started.md

   when drawing, the origin is the upper left corner of the container
 * `zoomable.canScroll(): Boolean`: Determine whether the current content can scroll in the specified direction

 * `subsampling.setImage(): Boolean`: Set the subsampling image, return whether it is successful, the components that integrate the image loader will automatically set the subsampling image
+* `subsampling.setDisabled(Boolean)`: Set whether to disable subsampling function
+* `subsampling.setTileImageCache(TileImageCache?)`: Set the memory cache of Tile tile, and the components that integrate the picture loader will automatically set it
+* `subsampling.setDisabledTileImageCache(Boolean)`: Set whether to disable the memory cache of Tile tiles
+* `subsampling.setTileAnimationSpec(TileAnimationSpec)`: Set tile animation configuration
+* `subsampling.setPausedContinuousTransformTypes(Int)`: Set the configuration of the continuous transformation type that pauses loading tile.
+Multiple types can be combined by bits or operators.
+  The default is TileManager.DefaultPausedContinuousTransformType
+* `subsampling.setDisabledBackgroundTiles(Boolean)`: Set whether to disable background tiles
+* `subsampling.setStopped(Boolean)`: Set whether to stop loading tiles
+* `subsampling.setDisabledAutoStopWithLifecycle(Boolean)`: Set whether to disable the automatic stop loading of tiles according to Lifecycle
+* `subsampling.setRegionDecoders(List<RegionDecoder.Factory>)`: Set up a custom RegionDecoder
+* `subsampling.setShowTileBounds(Boolean)`: Set whether to display the boundary of Tile

 #### Listen property changed